onlyquake/xonotic-wiki/Domination.md

 Object of the Game
 ------------------

-In Domination, 2-4 teams try to dominate the map by capturing and keeping control points on the map and fragging the enemy teams.
+In **Domination**, 2-4 teams try to dominate the map by capturing and keeping control points on the map and fragging the enemy teams.
 Each control point that a team has captured will generate points over time.

 Scoring
 -------